chung-leong/zigar/README.md

 ## Versioning

 The major and minor version numbers of Zigar correspond to the version of the Zig compiler it's designed for.
 The current version is 0.14.0.
-It works with Zig 0.14.0 and is backwards compatible with 0.13.0.
+It works with Zig 0.14.0.

 ## Technical support